williamleif/GraphSAGE/README.md

 ### Overview

-This directory contains code necessary to run the GraphSAGE algorithm.
+This directory contains code necessary to run the GraphSage algorithm.
+GraphSage can be viewed as a stochastic generalization of graph convolutions, and it is especially useful for massive, dynamic graphs that contain rich feature information.
 See our [paper](https://arxiv.org/pdf/1706.02216.pdf) for details on the algorithm.

 The example_data subdirectory contains a small example of the protein-protein interaction data, which includes 3 training graphs + one validation graph and one test graph.
 The full Reddit and PPI datasets (described in the paper) are available on the [project website](http://snap.stanford.edu/graphsage/).

-If you make use of this code or the GraphSAGE algorithm in your work, please cite the following paper:
+If you make use of this code or the GraphSage algorithm in your work, please cite the following paper:

      @article{hamilton2017inductive,
 	     author = {Hamilton, William L. and Ying, Rex and Leskovec, Jure},